kevinyswong/kevinyswong.github.io/index.md

   arbitrary raised.
 Governor Kathy Hochul, instead, raised the Transitional Finance Authority (TFA) debt limit from $13.5 billion to $25.5 billion—this is debt exempt from the general debt limit, and anything above this exemption, referred to as "incremental TFA", counts towards the general limit.
-The city, of course, had already maxed out the exemption and at the end of FY 2023 had an incremental TFA of $31.9 billion—in other words, the state's increasing the TFA exemption by $12 billion merely adjusts the accounting on debt that already exists, shifting the incremental TFA (retroactively in this example of 2023 numbers) down to $19.9 billion and the total indebtedness from $96.9 billion down to $84.9 billion.
-In short, it seems that the city is content with only servicing the debt, not reducing it; the comptroller report confirms that its objective is to remain below the "the 15 percent [of tax revenue] ceiling used to evaluate affordability as articulated in the City's debt management policy."
+Due to its high debt, the city, of course, had already maxed out the old exemption allocation and at the end of FY 2023 had an incremental TFA of $31.9 billion, a high enough number that rendered the higher exemption a record-keeping trick—in other words, the state's increasing the TFA exemption by $12 billion merely adjusted the accounting on debt that already existed, shifting the incremental TFA (retroactively in this example of 2023 numbers) down to $19.9 billion and the total indebtedness from $96.9 billion down to $84.9 billion.
+In short, it seems that the city is content with only servicing the debt and paying interest, not seeking to reduce the principal; the comptroller report confirms that its objective is to remain below the "the 15 percent [of tax revenue] ceiling used to evaluate affordability as articulated in the City's debt management policy."
 The report even goes further to poke at the definition of the state's definition of the debt limit, as though it unduly restricts the city's borrowing power: "[B]ecause the debt limit does not take into account the City's significantly more diversified tax revenue structure [as opposed to other jurisdictions in the state, which rely primary on property taxes], the debt limit does not fully reflect the City's ability to assume and service debt to finance infrastructure."
 I am not suggesting that the city's objective is a